 This module is used for the School's MA year abroad marks, where applicable.

-This module is an advancement of the Research Methods Training I that you took in your first term at Kent, and narrows down the research methods to an application in your particular MA dissertation project.
-The dissertation forms a major assessed element of the Masters programme and is on a topic that falls within the scope of your MA programme.
+This module builds on and applies the skills and learning outcomes attained in Stage 1 of all PGT courses, and in particular Research Methods 1 & 2.
+It does so through the assessment of individual MA thesis projects, including via oral presentation and a final thesis document.
+This dissertation forms a major assessed element of the Masters course and is on a topic that falls within the scope of your MA.
 The overall goal is to help you move through the components of the dissertation, including the actual research as well as presenting and writing up your findings.

 Assessment is by coursework plus the dissertation.